bzt-sys/Cast_and_Crew/README.md

 - **Reason codes** (top features driving each recommendation),
 - **Manifest** (parameters, timestamps, flags) for reproducibility.

-It’s designed as an **assistant** to reduce the search space, and eventually paired with a talent database that predicts similar audience reactions from lesser known persons, potentially cutting costs on budget, breaking new talent into the entertainment space, and engaging with audiences more successfully per project.
+It’s designed as an **assistant** to reduce the search space; when paired with a deep talent database, a recommender could be built that predicts similar audience reactions from lesser known persons.

+This could be used to potentially cut costs on budget, breaking new talent into the entertainment space, and engaging with audiences more successfully per project.
 ---